matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 3. [Configuring the Markdown blog](/blog/how-i-built-this-website-(part-3\))
 4. [Amazon Web Services](/blog/how-i-built-this-website-(part-4\))

-This post covers the creation of a minimal Flask-driven website.
+In this this post we cover the creation of a minimal Flask-driven website.
 In Part 3, we'll dive in deeper discuss how to make a website that contains Markdown blog functionality.

 ## Prerequisites